ericchen321/guanxiongchen.io/pp/2-dof-arm.md

 # Laser Lightshow (The Two-DOF Robotic Arm)
 ## Summary
 This is a four-month long project I completed in my third year, in a team of four Electrical Engineering students.
 The project's aim is to build a laser lightshow system.
 The system should have a laser pointer mounted on a robotic arm driven by two brushless DC motors, and controlled by a microcontroller.
 Once a user turns the system on, the motor-driven laser should draw out a figure in continuous frames. <br> The project required students to build the motors themselves, design a control algorithm with the help of MATLAB and Simulink, implement the algorithm on the microcontroller, and to build a PCB to host peripherals (position sensors, motor drivers, etc.)

+Major technologies involved are **PID control**, **simulation with MatLab and SimuLink**, and **embedded software and hardware**.
 <br><br>

 ## My role
 Each team of four people was split into two groups - a motor group and a control group.
 The motor group works on building the motor, whereas the control group focuses on modeling, writing code for the microcontroller, and building PCBs.

 I worked in the control group with [Shalin Hudda](https://ca.linkedin.com/in/shalin-hudda-888886164).
-Throughout the four months I mainly worked with MATLAB, Simulink, and Arduino programming.
+Throughout the four months **I mainly worked with MATLAB, Simulink, and Arduino programming**.
 <br><br>

 ## Timeline